MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/subnet-with-external-resources-cannot-be-used-by-other-resources.md

 ## Cause

 This error is related to the configuration of subnets.
 It means that you are trying to use a subnet that already has external resources associated with it for another resource.
 However, a subnet that has external resources associated with it isn't allowed to be used by other resources.
+For more information, see [Effect of subnet delegation on your subnet](/azure/virtual-network/subnet-delegation-overview#effect-of-subnet-delegation-on-your-subnet).

 ## Solution